What Price Gold… $70,000… $140,000… $infinity?

 We have already established that Treasury and Agency debts are constitutionally and practically uncollectible – and ethically reprehensible; and that Congress, thru its agent the FR, has no authority to purchase MBS.

-That leaves the gold certificate as collateral for,
+That leaves the gold certificate Agency debt and MBS as collateral (Eligible Assets) for,

 Table 5.
-Currency and currency equivalents (foreign and domestic) issued against Fort Knox gold, 2011 Oct 5 (billions).
+Currency and currency equivalents (foreign and domestic) issued against Fort Knox gold, MBS and some Agency debt, 2014 Ap 16 (billions).
+(Source: Federal Reserve statistical release, H4.1, 2014 Ap 17.)

-To redeem this total with 261 million troy ounces of Fort Knox gold would require a dollar price of thirty one thousand (31,500, rounded); if half of this gold is missing, 63,000.
+To redeem this total with 261 million troy ounces of Fort Knox gold, some Agency debt and MBS held by the FR would require a dollar price of thirty five thousand ($35,000, rounded); if half of Fort Knox gold is missing, $70,000.

 A Reality Check